sjbylo/aba/troubleshooting.md

 Started Assisted Service container
 ```

-- Be sure the Assisted Service imahe can be pulled and started.
+- Be sure the Assisted Service image can be pulled and started.

 If it fails the log will show: